-New UBRP participants are paid wages at the rate of $14.00/hour for Summer 2023, provided 50% by UBRP and 50% by their mentors, for 35 hours/week for 12 weeks over the summer.
+New UBRP participants are paid wages at the rate of $15.00/hour for Summer 2024, provided 50% by UBRP and 50% by their mentors, for 35 hours/week for 12 weeks over the summer.

 Yes!
 You are welcome to apply to all of the programs, as long as you meet the eligibility requirements.
-UBRP, DSA, and ASPET use the same application, but you will need to submit a separate application for EHS-TRUE and NACP.
+UBRP, DSA, and ASPET use the same application, but you will need to submit a separate application for EHS-RISE, EHS-TRUE, and NACP.

 AMP undergraduates are eligible for UBRP prior to completing your Bachelor’s degree.
-However, once an AMP student completes their Bachelor’s degree, they are converted to graduate standing, and are no longer eligible for UBRP.
+However, once an AMP student completes their Bachelor’s degree, they are converted to graduate standing, and are no longer eligible for UBRP since they are no longer considered undergraduates.

 No. Summer school courses are intensive because they cover an entire semester’s work in only few weeks.
 The amount of time students must spend on summer school classes cuts into the time they can spend in the lab as well as the time which can be devoted making the most of the UBRP experience (such as participating in field trips and supplementary activities).
 Additionally, the University of Arizona has policies which limit the amount of hours students can work when enrolled in classes, which limits how much a UBRP student can work and be paid during the summer.